Nonverbal learning disorder is a learning disorder that has many

 poor visual learners, children with nonverbal learning disorder often excel at

 remembering information they hear.
-Children with Asperger's syndrome
+Children with ASD

 are also good at remembering information they hear.